ajinkyakadu/LiquidET_NatComm2024/README.md

 # LiquidET_NatComm2024

-This repository contains the reconstruction algorithm (CS-DART) and post-processing codes that are used in the following paper
+This repository contains the reconstruction algorithm (CS-DART) and post-processing codes that are used in the following paper (currently submitted to Nature Communications)
 ```bibtex
 @article{arenas2023liquid,
   title={Liquid phase fast electron tomography unravels the true 3D structure of colloidal assemblies},